 Now, there’s an important caveat: If you file for chapter 13 bankruptcy and you realize it’s not the solution you thought it would be, you can convert it at any time to a chapter 7 filing.
 In fact, many people do that.
 Remember, though, you won’t be able to file for another bankruptcy – chapter 7 or chapter 13 – for eight years from the time the Chapter 13 was filed since you converted the original filing to a chapter 7.

 To learn more, contact my offices today.
-We’ll work hard to ensure bankruptcy serves your needs and allows you and your family to start anew, minus the burden of overwhelming bills.
+I’ll work hard to ensure bankruptcy serves your needs and allows you and your family to start anew, minus the burden of overwhelming bills.